laredo77/Flight-Analysis-DeskApp/README.md

 # WpfApp1
-A Desktop application for flight investigation in the Flightgear flight simulator.
+Desktop application for flight investigation using the Flightgear web flight simulator.

 ### Description
-This app is a flight investigation analysis tool in the popular FlightGear web flight simulator.
+This app is a analysis tool to investigate flight on the popular FlightGear web flight simulator.
-A user who is interested in researching his flight will be able to use the app and receive live data from the flight to the app.
+The user who is interested in conducting an investigation on his flight will be able to receive live data on the flight to the app.
-The dashboard screen will show the user data about the aircraft, altitude clocks, speed and direction, as well as graphs and indices for statistical analysis.
-The application is convenient and clear to the user, allows a combination of learning and investigating anomalies during the flight.
+The dashboard screen will show the user the data on the plane, altitude clocks, speed, direction and graphs are indicating the statistical analysis.
+The application is convenient and easy to the use.
+It provides users with the combination of learning and investigating anomalies during the flight.
-This app written in the MVVM code architecture.
+This app was written with the MVVM code architecture.

 ### Installation
-In order to use the application, you will need to load it using framework suppurt C# code - our recommendation [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+In order to use the application, you will need to load it using framework support C# code - our recommendation [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
-In addition, in order to view the flight, the user must have the Flightgear flight simulator installed on the computer [Download](https://www.flightgear.org/download/) [Steup tutorial](https://wiki.flightgear.org/New_to_FlightGear) .
-As well, csv files that contain flight data, XML file which defines the functionality of the CSV file and translates and connect between the code to the flight simulator.
+In addition, to display the flight, the user must have the Flightgear program installed on their computer ([Download](https://www.flightgear.org/download/) [Steup tutorial](https://wiki.flightgear.org/New_to_FlightGear)) and csv files that contain the flight data.
+Also, the user should have the XML file which defines the functionality of the CSV file, translates and connects between the code and the flight simulator.

 ### Usage
 ![FlighGear Desktop App.](C:\Users\lared\Desktop\readme.jpg "FlighGear Desktop App")

-To run the flight on the simulator, you must open the application and follow the steps below:
+To run the flight on the simulator, please open the application and follow the steps below:
-> 1. Click the 'Open CSV' button.
-A dialog will immediately open in which you select and upload the flight data file - must be a csv file.
+> 1. Click on the 'Open CSV' button.
+A dialog will immediately pop up in which you can select and upload the file of the flight data - it has to be a csv file.
-> 2. Click the 'Open FlightGear' button.
-By providing the path to Flightgear execute file, the application will run it for you and connect to a dedicated communication server using the TCP internet protocol.
+> 2. Click on the 'Open FlightGear' button.
+By providing the path to Flightgear execute file, the application will collect the data; necessary for the upcoming process.
-> 3. Click the 'Run FlightGear' button - the app will automatically connect you to the simulator.
+> 3. Click on the 'Run FlightGear' button - the app will automatically connect you to the simulator server using TCP internet protocol.
-> 4. Once the flight simulator is up, you can click the 'Play' button and start exploring the playback vedio of the your flight.
+> 4. Once the flight simulator is set, you can click on the 'Play' button and start your investigation of your flight.

 **Additional features**
 > * On the bottom of the application there is a video player which help the user investigate the flight.
 You can control the data transfer rate from the app to the simulator by pressing the appropriate button: Pressing the Pause, Stop, previous, or next button will operate according to the accepted convention in video players.
 In addition, you have a slider that shows the progress of the flight and the time of it, you can choose a start point of displaying the playback vedio by moving the slider to the point of time and play the playback from there.